 By Paula Felps

 You wouldn’t go on a trip or vacation without first mapping out a plan to reach your destination.
-But that is exactly what business owners do when they don’t map out a clear-cut plan to reach their goals and milestones.
+But that is exactly what business owners do when they don’t map out a clear-cut plan to reach their business goals and milestones.

 Of course, not everything is easily measured – such as aspects of human capital including creativity, employee satisfaction, and that ever-important human connection with customers and employees.
 These are difficult to assign to a simple metric.
 But certain areas of business require regular attention and measurement to make sure your business is headed on the right path.
 It’s almost impossible to achieve and sustain success when these areas fall short.